YZBruh/pbt/README.md

 ```

  - The directory structure was thought exactly like this.
 Be careful.
- - Specify macOS or Linux system usage in config or build command.
-Default is linux.

 If you want to change something, take a look at the configuration.
 You can change him.
 it is located in the `config` folder.
 His name is `env.mk`.
 I gave the information in the file.
 You can ask more.